hashgraph/hedera-improvement-proposal/HIP/hip-11.md

 N/A

 ## Copyright/license
-Apache License, Version 2.0 - see https://www.apache.org/licenses/LICENSE-2.0
+This document is licensed under the Apache License, Version 2.0 -- see [LICENSE](../LICENSE) or (https://www.apache.org/licenses/LICENSE-2.0)